JonJagger/cyber-dojo/readme.txt

 =======================
 The CyberDojo server will ask you to choose
 o) your language (eg C++)
-   Each language corresponds to a subfolder of cyberdojo/filesets/language/
+   Each language corresponds to a sub-directory of cyberdojo/filesets/language/ (see below)
-o) your kata (eg Prime Factors)
+o) your exercise (eg Prime Factors)
-   Each kata corresponds to a subfolder of cyberdojo/filesets/kata/
+   Each exercise corresponds to a sub-directory of cyberdojo/filesets/exercise/ (see below)

 Entering a CyberDojo